-Author Accuses Honduras Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book
+Author Accuses Honduran Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book

 Why do you think Pope Francis has dealt differently with Cardinal Maradiaga compared to other cardinals implicated in scandal?

-Cardinal [Francisco Javier] Erràzuriz had only one accusation against him for which he was removed from the Council of Cardinals, but he is Chilean.
-Maradiaga has several serious, very serious accusations, but in Honduras there has not been the pressure that there was in Chile and they limited themselves to eliminating Pineda.
+Cardinal [Francisco Javier] Erràzuriz had only one accusation against him, for which he was removed from the “council of cardinals,” but he is Chilean.
+Maradiaga has several serious, very serious accusations, but in Honduras there has not been the pressure that there was in Chile, and they limited themselves to eliminating Pineda.

 The Pope keeps him by his side because perhaps he needs his bad advice, because he has punished those who have given him good advice, such as Father Thomas Weinandy, one of the most prestigious theologians in the world who was removed from his post in the United States Episcopal Conference [USCCB].